antoinemansour7/VehiQ/README.md

 Description:
 Node.js is an open-source, cross-platform JavaScript runtime environment that allows the execution of JavaScript code server-side, allowing for the development of backend applications using the same language familiar to many developers from frontend development.
 Rationale:
+Node.js is known for building efficient, scalable applications because of it's non-broken, event driven architecure.
+Due to it's simple integration with web technologies, this JavaScript based framework was chosen to be a great fit for our project.
+It is also worth mentionning that all the developers in the project are well-familiarzed with this language.

 Qualitive Assessment:
 Strengths: